AlbertVandel/UnityAssignment5/README.md

 The end of the level is reached after running a a certain distance along the x-axis.

 Avoid Enemies, the red cubes.
+As you will get game over if you collide with them.

 The yellow polygons, powerups, give you superspeed.